 INIS MÓR / CONNEMARA

-- I’ll be taking a ferry across the Atlantic to spend a whole day on Inis Mór, the largest of the Aran Islands — so beyond stoked!
+- Taking a ferry across the Atlantic to spend a whole day on Inis Mór, the largest of the Aran Islands — for biking, picnics, and all the Irish outdoor activities.

 - Most definitely chat and mingle with the locals over a pint of Guinness (i.e fluent in Irish Gaelic and known to be super friendly).

-- All this obviously calls for a pint and some shenanigans in Galway.
+- All this obviously calls for a pint and some shenanigans downtown Galway.

 GALWAY TO ENNIS

-- Stop in the surfing town of Lahinch for lunch before heading to the awe-inspiring Cliffs of Moher — stay tuned for a never-ending stream of jaw-dropping photography!
+- Stop in the surfing town of Lahinch for lunch before heading to the Cliffs of Moher –

 - Ending the night in Ennis, County Clare; the renowned home of Irish music (MY FAVE).
-The pubs are filled with locals playing ‘trad’ music so I will be happily joining in a proper Irish jam session.
+The pubs are filled with locals playing ‘trad’ music so I will be happily joining the Irish shenanigans.

 ENNIS TO KILLARNEY